 The best time to visit Malaysia is commonly between December to April.

 With scattered rains in the evenings, the weather is not as hot and humid as most of the year.

-Even in the driest season, the tropical monsoon climate of Malaysia ensures brief spells of rain, so make sure you carry an umbrella.
+Even in the driest season, Malaysia’s tropical monsoon climate ensures brief rain spells, so make sure you carry an umbrella.